mircoporetti/mircoporetti/README.md

 ###

-I'm an Italian enthusiastic Software Engineer based in Germany, with a constant desire to improve and learn new things.
+I'm an 🇮🇹 enthusiastic Software Engineer based in 🇩🇪, with a constant desire to improve and learn new things.
 I like to write readable, testable and maintainable code to build quality software.
 I define myself a huge fan of tech in general. :sunglasses: